CU-DBMI/set-website/_posts/2023-10-04-Data-Quality-Valitation.md

 our.data %>%
   verify(mpg >= 0)

-# use assert to that column mpg is within the bounds of 0 to infinity
+# use assert to validate that column mpg is within the bounds of 0 to infinity
 our.data %>%
   assert(within_bounds(0,Inf), mpg)
 ```